Alcohol and Kidneys

 - Trouble sleeping

 Alcohol consumption affects many parts of your body, including your kidneys.
 A small amount of alcohol—one or two drinks now and then—usually has no severe effects.
 However, excessive drinking–more than four drinks daily—can affect your health and worsen kidney disease.
-When experts talk about one drink, they are talking about one 12–ounce bottle of beer, one glass of wine, or one ounce (one-shot) of “hard liquor.”
+When experts talk about one drink, they are talking about one 12–ounce bottle of beer, one glass of wine, or one ounce (one shot) of “hard liquor.”
+When a person drinks too much, alcoholic kidney stones may form.

-Binge drinking has harmful effects on the kidney, leading to acute kidney failure.
+Binge drinking harms the kidney, leading to acute kidney failure.
 A sudden drop in kidney function is called acute kidney failure.
-This often goes away, but it can occasionally lead to lasting kidney damage.
+This often goes away but can occasionally lead to lasting kidney damage.
 Regularly drinking too much too often can also damage the kidneys.
 However, the damage occurs more slowly.
 Regular heavy drinking has been found to double the risk of chronic kidney disease.

-Even higher risk of kidney problems has been found for heavy drinkers who also smoke.
-Smokers who are heavy drinkers have about five times the chance of developing chronic kidney disease than people who don’t smoke or drink alcohol to excess.
+A higher risk of kidney problems has been found for heavy drinkers who smoke.
+Heavy drinker smokers have about five times the chance of developing chronic kidney disease than people who don’t smoke or drink alcohol excessively.
+When taken too much kidney stone alcohol may result from it.

 The kidneys have an essential job as a filter for toxic substances.
 One of these substances is alcohol.
 The kidneys of heavy drinkers have to work harder.
 Alcohol causes changes in the role of the kidneys and makes them less able to filter the blood.